encode/django-rest-framework/docs/api-guide/filtering.md

 ## OrderingFilter

 The `OrderingFilter` class supports simple query parameter controlled ordering of results.
-To specify the result order, set a query parameter named `'order'` to the required field name.
+To specify the result order, set a query parameter named `'ordering'` to the required field name.
 For example:

     http://example.com/api/users?ordering=username